An analysis of linear regression and neural networks approximation for the pricing of swing options: Swing contract

-where $Adm(t_k, Q_k)$ is the set of admissible controls at time $t_k$, with $Q_k$ denoting the cumulative consumption up to time $t_{k-1}$.
-Note that, if our objective is the value function, that is $V_k(x, Q_k)$ for any $x \in \mathbb{R}$ defined in \eqref{eq_dp_swing}, then the set $Adm(t_k, Q_k)$ reduces to the following interval,
+Before going any further, it is important to clarify few points.
+If our objective is the value function, that is $V_k(x, Q_k)$ for any $x \in \mathbb{R}^d$ defined in \eqref{eq_dp_swing}, then the set $\mathbb{A}_{k}(Q_k)$ reduces to the following interval,

-But if our objective is the random variable $V_k\big(X_{t_k}, Q_k\big)$, then, for technical convenience, the preceding set $Adm(t_k, Q_k)$ is the set of all $\mathcal{F}_{t_k}^X$-adapted processes lying within the interval $\mathcal{I}_{k+1}\big(Q_k\big)$ defined in \eqref{intervall_adm}.
+But if our objective is the random variable $V_k\big(X_{t_k}, Q_k\big)$, then for technical convenience, the preceding set $\mathbb{A}_{k}(Q_k)$ is the set of all $\mathcal{F}_{k}^X$-adapted processes lying within the interval $\mathcal{I}_{k+1}\big(Q_k\big)$ defined in \eqref{intervall_adm}.
 A straightforward consequence of the latter is that the optimal control at a given date must not be anticipatory.